 Gleeson Digital’s design for Thyme Wills law firm introduces a dash of serenity and peace into this vertical, with its nature-inspired imagery, logo and pictures of content families.
 The lime green color used for accents also contributes to this look and feel.

 With plenty of white space, the website has enough “breathing space” to provide the messaging and other content, while “Book a Consultation” CTA reappears on strategic places to facilitate the conversion.

-A magazine-style legal website for ZafiroLaw by GNGF uses large headings, serif fonts, white space and a combo of a Contact Us CTA with a phone number attached, typical for the legal industry.
+ZafiroLaw a magazine-style law websites design for by GNGF uses large headings, serif fonts, white space and a combo of a Contact Us CTA with a phone number attached, typical for the legal industry.
 Scrolling down, the user finds plenty of text going in-depth about the firm’s strengths and the challenges they tackle.

 The main menu is sticky and provides plenty of clearance to the content on the page.
 The dark green and yellow provide the only color to a mostly minimal website when it comes to hues.
 Lastly, the “FAQs & Guides” section near the bottom aims to answer the visitor’s most common concerns.